Teaching

 Spring 2024

 “Queer” comes out of the Global North and has a widely taxonomic and political purchase today, prominently as a shorthand for the LGBTQIA+.
 Before its appropriation as a slur, and its reclamation by those who sustained its injury, “queer,” like the Bangla word, “odbhuth,” implied the strange and peculiar, sometimes the unknown or misfit.
 But how portable is “queer” to the Global South?
 Using India and its “odbhuth” literature as a case study, this course invites students to respond to this query.
-Readings include: short fiction, in English and in translation, by Pandey Bechan Sharma “Ugra,” Aruni Kashyap, Vasundhendra, Ismat Chughtai, Krishn Chander; cinema (Lihaaf: The Quilt, Sixth Happiness, Fire); young people’s literature by Ashutosh Pathak and Kanak Shashi; a novel by Firdaus Kanga; poetry by Sunita Namjoshi, Agha Shahid Ali, Minal Hajratwala, Hoshang Merchant; scholarship of Gayatri Gopinath, Afsaneh Najmabadi, Hilary Chute, et al; a graphic novel by Amruta Patil; a translated “Nirala” novella by Satti Khanna; and the archives of Trikone recently acquired by the Rose Library at Emory University.
+Readings include: short fiction, in English and in translation, by Pandey Bechan Sharma “Ugra,” Aruni Kashyap, Vasundhendra, Ismat Chughtai, Krishn Chander; cinema (Lihaaf: The Quilt, Sixth Happiness, Fire); young people’s literature by Ashutosh Pathak and Kanak Shashi; a novel by Firdaus Kanga; poetry by Suniti Namjoshi, Agha Shahid Ali, Minal Hajratwala, Hoshang Merchant; scholarship of Gayatri Gopinath, Afsaneh Najmabadi, Hilary Chute, et al; a graphic novel by Amruta Patil; a translated “Nirala” novella by Satti Khanna; and the archives of Trikone recently acquired by the Rose Library at Emory University.
 Readings and discussions in this course will animate the tensions that arise when taxonomies of the Global North, like “queer,” become a part of non-heteronormative spaces in the Global South.
 Can a complete decolonisation from such “imported” taxonomies be possible?
 Or are there some benefits to the syncretism that arises when two worlds, and the two ways of accenting queerness, collide?

 ENGRD 101, Section 23